 - disrupt myGov in any way that may harass, cause distress or inconvenience others

 - post or send unlawful, defamatory, offensive or scandalous material

 - post or send material that breaks, or encourages breaking, the law.

 Do not monitor or copy myGov

-You are not allowed to use any software, such as bots or scraper tools to access, monitor or copy myGov or its contents.
-This is unless we have given you written permission.
+You are not allowed to use any software such as bots or scraper tools to access, monitor or copy myGov or its contents.
+You may do this only if we give you written permission.

 We may lock, suspend or terminate your myGov account at any time and for any reason.